junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Several injections of oxytocin or ergonovine, or tablets of misoprostol (see pages 390 and 391).

-HIV medicines for mother and baby if mother or father has HIV (see p.
-398).
+HIV medicines for mother and baby if mother or father has HIV (see [page 398](#page-398)).

 Fetoscope, or fetal stethoscope, for listening to the baby’s heartbeat through the mother’s belly.

 Blunt-tipped scissors for cutting the cord before the baby is all the way born (extreme emergency only).

 Two clamps (hemostats) for clamping the umbilical cord or clamping bleeding veins from tears of birth opening.
-Rubber or plastic gloves (that can be sterilized by boiling, see p.
-74) to wear while examining the woman, while the baby is coming out, when sewing tears in the birth opening, and for catching and examining afterbirth.
+Rubber or plastic gloves (that can be sterilized by boiling, see [page 74](#page-74)) to wear while examining the woman, while the baby is coming out, when sewing tears in the birth opening, and for catching and examining afterbirth.

 Sterile needle and gut thread for sewing tears in the birth opening.

-Tetracycline or erythromycin eye ointment for the baby’s eyes to prevent dangerous infection (see p.
-221).
+Tetracycline or erythromycin eye ointment for the baby’s eyes to prevent dangerous infection (see [page 221](#page-221)).